Photoshop Image Adjustments vs Adjustment Layers

 Which version of Photoshop do I need?

 I'm using Photoshop 2023 but this applies to older version as well.
-You can get the latest version of Photoshop here.

 The document setup